-Every time you visit a page on the GIZ website and every time you download a file, information about the activity is processed and stored in a temporary protocol file.
+Every time you visit a page on the ETS China website and every time you download a file, information about the activity is processed and stored in a temporary protocol file.
 Before it is stored, each data set is rendered anonymous by altering the IP address.

 The following information is stored for each page you view and each file you download:

 – Anonymous IP address